A Small Gain Analysis of Single Timescale Actor Critic

 \begin{proof} We will rely on the main result of \cite{liu2021temporal}, which interprets the mean TD(0) direction as a ``gradient splitting'' of an appropriately defined function and uses this to derive the following identity: where, adopting the notation $\rho_{\theta}(s)$ for the stationary probability of state $s$ under the policy $\pi_{\theta}$, Note that while the main result of \cite{liu2021temporal} was shown for TD(0), the proof applies immediately to TD(0) on the state action pairs.
 Now the assumptions clearly imply a uniform bound over all $\theta$ on how small $\rho_{\theta}(s) \pi_{\theta}(a|s)$ can be, which along with~\eqref{eq:quad} yield the result. \end{proof}

-This proposition explains how Assumption \ref{ass:explore} follows from lower level assumptions and justifies the label of it as ``exploration.''
-The discussion above should make it clear why this assumption cannot simply be omitted.

 The parameter $\mu$ may be thought of as the condition number associated with the critic.
 Indeed, glancing at Eq. (\ref{eq:quad}) we see that the left-hand side measures the inner product between the $\omega - \omega_{\theta}$, the offset from the TD limit, and the TD direction $A(\omega - \omega_{\theta})$.
 The definition of $\mu$ bounds this as being below $-(\mu/2) ||\omega - \omega_{\theta}||^2$.
 Thus $\mu$ tells us how well the TD direction of the critic aligns with the vector pointing from $\omega$ to the final limit.
 It is thus not surprising that existing analysis of temporal difference learning under the optimally decaying step-size $1/t$ have factors of $\mu^{-1}$ in the final bounds (e.g., \cite{bhandari2018finite, srikant2019finite, dalal2018finite}).

-This discussion can be made more formal by referring to the results of \cite{liu2021temporal}, which interprets TD as a gradient-like update called ``gradient splitting'' of the function on the right-hand side of Eq. (\ref{eq:quad}).
-It is not hard to see that, under Assumption \ref{ass:features} on $\Phi$, that function has largest eigenvalue is bounded above by a constant and its lowest eigenvalue is lower bounded $\mu/2$, so $\mu^{-1}$ is literally a bound on the condition number.
-It is thus not surprising that existing analysis of temporal difference learning under the optimally decaying step-size $1/t$ have featured factors of $\mu^{-1}$ in the final bounds (e.g., \cite{bhandari2018finite, srikant2019finite, dalal2018finite}).